UMaine-COS-225/Project/README.md

 Apart from the NLP system, each project should have -

 1. Backend - A database that implements CRUD (Create, Read, Update, and Delete) operations relevant to the specific project.
 2. Frontend - A UI that allows users to interact with the application.
+It can also be a terminal/text based interface.

 We will look at specific technologies to implement the frontend and backend.